 "We're proud of our food and believe it can be part of a balanced diet.
 We encourage moderation and are committed to helping Canadians make informed dining choices by providing nutrition information about our products.
 You can find full nutrition information in our restaurants and by visiting our Nutrition Calculator.

 We definitely do use 100% Canadian beef.
-But calories, fat and sodium can also come from the additional ingredients that make up an entire sandwich.
+But calories, fat, and sodium can also come from the additional ingredients that make up an entire sandwich.
 (For example, a Big Mac comes with cheese and Big Mac Sauce.)
-If you're concerned about calorie, fat and sodium intake, you can customize your burger by holding the cheese and/or sauce.
-Also, because we season our hamburger patties with salt and pepper after they've been cooked, you can ask the crew to hold the salt.
+If you're concerned about calorie, fat, and sodium intake, you can customize your burger by holding the cheese and/or sauce.
+Also, because we season our hamburger patties with salt and pepper after being cooked, you can ask the crew to hold the salt."

 McDonald's Canada even answered questions about that "pink slime" chicken nuggets legend (note: the nuggets aren't made of pink slime but get this - you shouldn't eat them every day).
 Risky?
-Maybe, but it was also a risk having people continually talk about McDonald's nuggets that are made out of pink slime, so at a certain point addressing it became necessary.
+Maybe, but it was also a risk having people continually talk about McDonald's nuggets made out of pink slime, so addressing it became necessary at a certain point.

 When you stop and think about what McDonald's Canada did by answering questions about their food, it makes you wonder why they deserve credit for it.
 If I'm going to be eating their food, don't I have a right to know what I'm putting into my body?
 You'd think this would be a rule, but true transparency is so rare it feels refreshing when a big brand embraces it.